 Carriers like to market the benefits of the spectrum they own.
-Confirming that your organization is actually using that spectrum simply requires filtering on the correlating carrier and LTE band to see where your routers have connected using that spectrum.
+Confirming that your organization is actually using that spectrum simply requires filtering on the correlating carrier and LTE or 5G band to see where your routers have connected using that spectrum.

 Cradlepoint’s NetCloud Service for Mobile and in-vehicle routers can help you solve many of your connectivity challenges in building a WWAN.